Apexal/late/README.md

 - `$ npm run frontend` to run the hot-reloading Vue server (in one terminal)
 - `$ npm run backend` to run the API server (in another terminal)
 - Go to url `http://localhost:8080` (whatever `$ npm run frontend` tells you go to) in your browser

-### Running the Docker Container

-Make sure you have [Docker](https://docs.docker.com/install/) installed.
-WSL users should follow this guide to [install Docker on WSL](https://blog.jayway.com/2017/04/19/running-docker-on-bash-on-windows/).
-Note that the Docker container is not recommended for development use.

-- Clone the repository
-- Checkout the `dev` branch with `$ git checkout dev`
-- Create a `.env` file based on `.env.example` in the root folder with the proper configuration environment variables **TEAM MEMBERS:** Ask Frank for the official `.env` file
-- Run LATE with `$ ./docker-run --build`.
-Subsequent runs only need the `--build` flag when there are changes.
-- Go to url `http://localhost:3000` in your browser

 ## Development
 The GitHub repo [wiki](https://github.com/Apexal/late/wiki) contains custom resources on the whole stack LATE uses and how to develop the site.